Asking Good Sales Questions Matters

 Learner questions are open-ended.
 They are designed to open new possibilities and push toward solutions.
 Examples are: What do your customers value most about the service you provide?
 How will your success be measured?
 How can I support your success?

 Judgmental questions are the opposite.
 They are more closed and often imply criticism.
 Rather than expanding options, they narrow the field of possible solutions.
-Examples are: What went wrong and who is responsible?
+Examples are: What went wrong?
+Who is responsible?
 Why is your product rated so poorly?

 There are times when you need to ask both types of questions.
 But we recommend asking as a learner first.